kshetritej/OneBottle/readme.md

 ## Contributing
-This is a personal project I am not sure, would I be looking further into it or not.
-No contributions will reviewed or merged!
+This is a personal project for my college assignment of Web and Mobile Applications.
+Would I be looking further into it?
+Probably not.
+No contributions will reviewed or merged! but you can always leave a star. ⭐

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.